BioinfoMachineLearning/CDPred/README.md

 **(2) Install and activate Python 3.6.x environment on Linux (required)**

 The installation of Python 3.6.x may be different for different Linux systems.
+The installation and configuration of the virtual environment lasts about 10 minutes (minor difference on different devices)

 **Note**: The system is developed and tested under Python 3.6.x.
 ```